An Origins Tale

 Chant de la Sirène the Blog continued its presence on the world wide web until the spring of 2020, when—under duress from the Covid 19 pandemic—its Google domain was snatched from this digital environment by its own paid host.
 This massive U.S. company controlling the internet, which physically squats on an enormous “campus” on the shores of the San Francisco Bay mid-peninsula destroying parts of Hinton’s beloved marshy Baylands, refused to offer a simple mechanism to accept Hinton’s tiny payment for the annual domain subscription.

 Lacking funding during the pandemic, the poor neglected blog site eventually passed out to sea, as if digital sewage from a bad yacht running on evil corporate winds.
-To make matters worse, Hinton’s original blog domain was grabbed up by domain snatchers, the pirates of the worldwide we.
+To make matters worse, Hinton’s original blog domain was grabbed up by domain snatchers, the pirates of the worldwide web.
 They purchase seemingly abandoned web sites for cheap in order to reap huge profits by forcing owners to pay high captive ransoms.
 Held hostage by GoDaddy, kind of like Odysseus under the spell of singing sirens, Hinton refused to pay those hundreds of dollars required by the GoDaddy hostage-takers.

 When your crew have taken you past these Sirens,